rhytmrei/using-signatures-web3js-celo-tutorial/Readme.md

 ## Conclusion
+In conclusion, using signatures to secure a smart contract is a crucial step towards ensuring the integrity and safety of blockchain transactions.
+By implementing multi-signature functionality, developers can reduce the risk of malicious attacks and unauthorized modifications to the contract.
+Additionally, the use of digital signatures allows for greater accountability and transparency in transactions, which can improve trust between parties.
+While there may be some additional complexity involved in implementing signature-based security measures, the benefits of increased security and reliability make it a worthwhile investment.

-In this tutorial, we have learned about signatures, why are they used, how to generate them using the web3.js library, and two case studies where it was used.
+We have learned about signatures, why are they used, how to generate them using the web3.js library, and two case studies where it was used.

+For maximum protection of your contract, as a next step, I suggest you review the official [article](https://ethereum.org/gl/developers/docs/smart-contracts/security/) and [Ethereum Smart Contract Security Best Practices](https://consensys.github.io/smart-contract-best-practices/).

 [def]: github_assets